 B dock Stabilization TimeLine 2 Weeks will begin immediately.
 Approved last meeting.
 Mario Cote to begin as soon as weather permits.

-Letter to Sanderson for suspension Ed to send draft to Dan for review by ssolicitor.
+Letter to Sanderson for suspension Ed to send draft to Dan for review by solicitor.

 Lease renewals for Bait shop and Maintenance Shop, Extension Motion Amy, 2nd Ed, to extend 2025 to March 31,2026 and renewal with season.
 MBM Law is developing extensions on the existing leases for the bait shop, the repair shop and the restaurant.
-All extensions will require leases to provide the Authority with detailed finanicals within thirty days of signature.
+All extensions will require leases to provide the Authority with detailed financials within thirty days of signature.

 MROS Proposals and responses Mike & Ed to conduct interview.